Ear Drainage: Types, Causes and Treatment

 • The feeling of fullness.

-The treatment options for OME involve surgical procedures that are prescribed according to the nature, cause, and severity of OME.
+The treatment options for OME involve surgical procedures that are prescribed based on the nature, cause, and severity of the condition.

 Worried about fluid in your ear?
 Discuss effective treatment options by talking to your doctor!